-Turner's intensely personal approach to painting characterizes the art of the modern era in general, but it is not typical of many periods of the history of art, when artists toiled in anonymity to fulfill the wishes of their patrons, whether Egyptian pharaohs, Roman emperors, or medieval monks.
+We know all this about Caterina van Hemessen from documents of the era, a boon to art historians that is characteristic of Western art since the Renaissance of the 14th century.
+That is not typical, however, of many periods of the history of art, when artists toiled in anonymity to fulfill the wishes of their patrons, whether Egyptian pharaohs, Roman emperors, or medieval monks.
 Art through the Ages surveys the art of all periods from prehistory to the present, and worldwide, and examines how artworks of all kinds have always reflected the historical contexts in which they were created.